-Moen 1962 found cranberry juice useful for the treatment of urinary tract infection.
-Sternlieb 1963 described that an 8 [=227 ml]-ounce glass four times daily for several days followed by 1 such glassful twice daily is valuable adjunctive therapy and prophylaxis ... in patients with certain urinary-tract infections."
+Moen (1962) found cranberry juice useful for the treatment of urinary tract infection.
+Sternlieb (1963) described that "an 8 ounce [=227 ml] glass 4 times daily for several days followed by 1 such glassful twice daily is valuable adjunctive therapy and prophylaxis in patients with certain urinary-tract infections".

-Papas et al 1966 found in a clinical study that after three weeks of treatment with 16 ounces [455 ml] of cranberry juice per day, 53 per cent of the patients with acute urinary tract infection had a positive clinical response.
+Papas et al. (1966) found in a clinical study that after 3 weeks of treatment with 16 oz [=455 ml] of cranberry juice per day, 53% of the patients with acute urinary tract infection had a positive clinical response.

-In 1994 a randomised double blind, placebo controlled trial was performed to determine the effect of a daily intake of 300 ml cranberry juice cocktail on bacteriuria and pyuria in 153 elderly women (Avorn 1994).
+In 1994 a randomised double blind, placebo-controlled trial was performed to determine the effect of a daily intake of 300 ml cranberry juice cocktail on bacteriuria and pyuria in 153 elderly women (Avorn 1994).